 Land press coverage

 Craft a compelling pitch and ensure you’ve got media-worthy visuals and spokespeople available onsite for reporters.
-Check out this great coverage we received for the AT&T It Can Wait tour.
 Reporters too slammed to make it?
 Consider creating a news package yourself with quality photos, videos, and quotes from speakers or attendees to deliver to the newsroom.
 Another great way to extend content, especially for panel events, is to have featured speakers turn their presentation into an op-ed for a local paper or trade publication.
 Here’s an op-ed we secured for Schwabe, Williamson & Wyatt that originated from a seminar.

 In addition to participating in your event, attendees can also help promote it.
 Take a look at Spredfast’s fascinating insights about some of the most impactful brand activations at Coachella.
 These companies took advantage of the timeliness and popularity of the festival to connect with millennials well beyond the event.
 By creating opportunities for attendees to highlight their experience onsite, event hashtags and brand activations totaled almost 8 million potential impressions.
 A few of my favorite ways to encourage attendees to share their experience are to create an event hashtag, install an “instagramable” backdrop, or even incentivize social sharing.

 Make it easy for event insiders such as company employees and distinguished guests to share the excitement with their audiences.
 As a part of your post-event follow up, provide sample social media copy, images and links to existing company posts for easy social sharing.
 A simple ask can go a long way.

 Remember your owned channels

 Last but not least, be sure you’ve got a plan in place to showcase the event success and content on your owned channels.
 Social media posts, a blog, or wrap up video can all contribute to increased exposure of your event and serve as a foundational platform for others to engage with and share on their personal social media channels.